We unite to preserve digital traces, protect the right to truth, and build infrastructures of memory.

 Host: Vera Shengeliya

-Opportunities for researchers and outline possible forms of collaboration with RIMA.
+Opportunities for researchers and an outline of possible forms of collaboration with RIMA.

 Journalists, activists, students, and anyone curious will come together to share stories, ask questions, and talk about how archives can become tools of resistance.